 Connected vehicles: Moving from R&D to the road

 iMOVE is firmly back from the holiday break, and is already firing on all cylinders.
 Since the beginning of the year, we’ve already signed up six new projects and six PhD studies.
-But I’d like to open the year right here to talk about a particular corner of ITS, connected and automated vehicles.
+But I’d like to open the year right here to talk about a particular corner of Intelligent Transport Systems (ITS), connected and automated vehicles.